-Wood Green are extremely proud to be the focus of an eight-part documentary series called The Dog House.
-The programme offers a fascinating insight into how we match homeless dogs with the perfect new owners – sparking beautiful friendships.
+Wood Green are extremely proud to have been the focus of an eight-part documentary series on Channel 4 called The Dog House.
+The programme offered a fascinating insight into how we match homeless dogs with the perfect new owner – sparking beautiful friendships.
+Approximately a million people tuned into each episode, and the reaction was amazing!

 In episode one, we met Tiny, a terrified terrier who came to us after his owner went into care.
 He was joined by child-friendly Cairn terrier Daisy, and lovable Staffie Zeus, who were similarly both looking for their perfect forever homes.